 The Academic Advising Centre (AAC) is here to help students with any academic questions and concerns.
 The AAC exists primarily to assist students in making decisions regarding courses and programs as well as to provide information regarding university regulations and procedures.

-Students may connect with us in person or by phone, email, or MUNlive chat during the months leading up to their first semester at Memorial and at any point after their courses begin.
+Students may connect with us in person, by phone or email during the months leading up to their first semester at Memorial and at any point after their courses begin.
 Academic advisors are a resource for students throughout their studies at Memorial.